Financials at Your Fingertips: Crafting the Right Credit Request

 Notes

-We kindly ask that you submit the requested documents by [insert date, typically two to three weeks from today].
+We kindly ask that the documents be submitted by [insert date].

-Thank you for your prompt attention to this matter.
-We value our partnership and appreciate your cooperation.
+Thank you for your cooperation.
+We value our partnership and appreciate your support.

 Best regards,